MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxexpression.md

 ---

- #`pow`: Formula Expression Functions for RevoScaleR
+ #pow: Formula Expression Functions for RevoScaleR

  Applies to version 9.1.0 of package RevoScaleR.